 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Conifer is worth considering.

 One downside of living in Conifer, however, is that residents on average have to contend with a long commute, spending on average 40.08 minutes every day commuting to work.
+However, local public transit is widely used.
+For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 The per capita income in Conifer in 2010 was $48,958, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $195,832 for a family of four.